Multi-Active Satellites in Data Vault 2.0

 Extra Hub

-The last way to solve issues regarding multi-active records is to create an extra, weaker hub for the multi-active attribute, in this case the phone number, and link them to the main hub.
+The last way to solve issues regarding multi-active records is to create an extra, weaker hub for the multi-active attribute, in this case, the phone number, and link them to the main hub.
 This requires that this attribute qualifies as a business key.
 Here, the number of hubs may increase heavily depending on how many multi-active data sets per business key you have.
 Furthermore, the new hub might not present as a real business object.
 So, while this is not the first way to go, it is a feasible solution in some cases.

 Add the Multi-Active Attribute to the Composite Key

 It’s not recommended to simply add the multi-active key to the business key.
 This will change the original grain and the semantic meaning.
-Which makes the results in that the original intention of the hub disappear.
+Which makes the results in that the original intention of the hub disappears.

 Keep these rules for a Raw Data Vault hub in mind: